Structure of the manuscript

-1. The reference list is a numbered list and should be arranged in alphabetical order of the authors’ last names.
+1. The references from the reference list are not numbered and should be arranged in alphabetical order by the authors’ last names.

 3. The first line of the reference list entry should be left-hand justified, while all ensuing lines should be consistently indented.

 4. Use “&” instead of “and” when listing multiple authors of a source.

 5. If there is more than one work by the same author, arrange them by publication date – oldest to most recent (e.g. a 2005 publication should appear before a 2009 publication).

 6. Capitalise only the first word of the title and of the subtitle, if there is one, plus any proper names – i.e. only those words that would normally be capitalised.

 7. Italicise the title of the book, the title of the journal/serial and the title of the web document.

 8. Do not create separate lists for each type of information source.
 Books, articles, web documents, brochures, etc. are all alphabetically organized in the same numbered list.

 - The first part indicating within your assignment the sources of the information you have used to write your assignment.
 This supports your ideas, arguments and views.
 Sometimes the sources from this part are referred to as: citations in the text, text citations or in-text citations.